 Starting on a high note

-As people were joining the call, we spent the first couple of minutes by welcoming everyone and catching up.
+As people were joining the call, we spent the first couple of minutes welcoming everyone and catching up.
 Since remote work tends to get lonely, we find it important to start our meetings with friendly chats.

 During our Customer Townhalls, we also like to have a word cloud open at the start, with people sending in their ideas.
 The inputs from the people often serve us as a springboard for the main content and help us set the tone for the meeting.